awsdocs/aws-cloudformation-user-guide/doc_source/stacksets-getting-started-create.md

    Leave **Permissions** unspecified, and choose **Next**\.
 ![\[Tags page\]](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/images/console-create-stackset-configure-options.png)

-1. On the **Set deployment options** page, provide the accounts and regions into which you want stacks in your stack set deployed\.
+1. On the **Set deployment options** page, provide the accounts and Regions into which you want stacks in your stack set deployed\.

-   AWS CloudFormation will deploy stacks in the specified accounts within the first region, then moves on to the next, and so on, as long as a region's deployment failures do not exceed a specified failure tolerance\.
+   AWS CloudFormation will deploy stacks in the specified accounts within the first Region, then moves on to the next, and so on, as long as a Region's deployment failures do not exceed a specified failure tolerance\.

    1. For **Accounts**, choose **Deploy stacks in accounts**\.
 Paste your target account numbers in the text box, separating multiple numbers with commas\.

    1. For **Specify regions**, choose US East \(N\.
 Virginia\) Region\.
 Repeat for the US West \(Oregon\) Region\.
 Click the up arrow next to US West \(Oregon\) Region to move it to be the first entry in the list\.
-The order of the regions under **Specify regions** determines their deployment order\.
+The order of the Regions under **Specify regions** determines their deployment order\.

    1. For **Deployment options**:
       + For **Maximum concurrent accounts**, keep the default values of **Number** and **1**\.